-Commitments made by the person undertaking the action towards the mitigation and management of existing and re-created Wallum Sedgefrog within the Caloundra South site are summarised in Table 3.7 below.
+Commitments made by the person undertaking the action towards the mitigation and management of existing and created Wallum Sedgefrog within the Caloundra South site are summarised in Table 3.7 below.

-Table 3.7: Site Wide Summary of Mitigation and Management Commitments for Wallum Sedgefrog
+Table 3.7: Summary of Mitigation and Management Commitments for Wallum Sedgefrog

-Objective: To conserve, enhance and re-create Wallum Sedgefrog breeding and movement habitats along key conservation corridors.
-Management Action Responsibility Timing 0 Retention, or partial retention, of existing Wallum Sedgefrog habitats within and adjacent to movement corridors along Lamerough Creek, Bells Creek North and Bells Creek South in perpetuity.
-Person undertaking the action Prior to the commencement of works and during works 0 Creation of artificial Wallum Sedgefrog breeding habitat in areas above Q5 (where possible) in the Frog Zone (and not existing Wallum Sedgefrog habitat) with a maximum distance between breeding opportunities being less than 400m.
+Ma nagement Action Responsibility Timing 0 Retention, or partial retention, of existing Wallum Sedgefrog habitats within and adjacent to movement corridors along Lamerough Creek, Bells Creek North and Bells Creek South in perpetuity.
+Person undertaking the action Prior to commencement of works and during works 0 Creation of artificial Wallum Sedgefrog breeding habitat in areas above Q5 (where possible) in the Frog Zone (and not existing Wallum Sedgefrog habitat) with a maximum distance between breeding opportunities being less than 400m.
 Person undertaking the action/ Building Contractor During works 0 Provision of frog buffers between retained and re-created Wallum Sedgefrog habitat and earthworks and other development-related threats (refer Figure 3.1).
-Person undertaking the action/ Building Contractor Prior to the commencement of works

-- Objective: To conserve, enhance and re-create Wallum Sedgefrog breeding and movement habitats along key conservation corridors.
-0 Revegetation and rehabilitation of waterway movement corridors using flora species that will extend the extent of existing ecosystems and enhance habitat for Wallum Sedgefrog.
+Person undertaking the action/ Building Contractor Prior to commencement of works 0 Revegetation and rehabilitation of waterway movement corridors using flora species that will extend the extent of existing ecosystems and enhance habitat for Wallum Sedgefrog.
 Person undertaking the action/ Building Contractor During works 0 Installation of movement barriers (i.e. frog proof fencing to 'funnel' frog movement under bridge crossings and culvert underpasses.
 Person undertaking the action/ Building Contractor During works 0 Ongoing land management to support existing habitats in undeveloped portions of the site Person undertaking the action/ Ongoing maintenance Until cessation of the action 0 Periodic slashing and/or pruning of vegetation adjacent to frog barriers.
 Person undertaking the action/ Ongoing maintenance Post construction 0 Construction of creek bridges and dedicated frog underpasses (in accordance with design recommendations) are to be used to facilitate movement of sedgefrogs under roads bisecting movement corridors.
 Person undertaking the action/ Building Contractor During works 0 Construction and maintenance of silt fencing, bunding and detention basins for containing and treating silt laden runoff, away from areas of sensitive frog habitat.
 Building Contractor During works